 INSEAD is one of the top international business schools in Singapore, it is highly ranked by Financial Times and Businessweek.
 Their MBA program has an intense pace, and it focuses on cultivating leadership in its students.
 In the year 2015, INSEAD was ranked 4th in Financial Times's Global MBA Rankings.
 Learn more.

 University of Chicago Booth EMBA

 The University of Chicago’s Booth School of Business has a good reputation for teaching ability, research and scholarship in business education.
 The school maintained its ranking of 9th position in 2015, in Financial Times's Global MBA Rankings.
-It's also ranked #1 by The Economist (2011).
+It's also ranked #1 by The Economist (2013).
 Learn more.

 Manchester Global MBA

-Manchester Business School ranks 31st for its Global MBA program (ranking by Financial Times); this is an improvement over 2014, where it was ranked #43.
+Manchester Business School ranks 43rd for its Global MBA program (2014 rankings by Financial Times); this is an improvement over 2014, where it was ranked #43.
 According to the website, an MBA from Manchester Business School is highly recommended.
 Learn more.

 Strathclyde MBA is ranked #80 by Financial Times in 2015; this represents a decline in rankings from 2014, when it was ranked #73.
 Strathclyde Business School has triple accreditations - 1) Association of MBAs, 2) EFMD, and 3) AACSB International - which puts it among the 1% of business schools (internationally) that has the same prestigious achievement.
 Learn more.

 Useful Tips: Checking MBA Rankings - Top business schools and MBA programs are usually quite stable in their rankings, however, their positions do change annually.
 You can keep up to date with their rankings by checking various reputable business publications that rank business schools.